-Insurance Services Listings
+Insurance Services Providers

-What listings include and exclude
+What providers include and exclude

-Listings on this resource are structured as informational reference entries — not endorsements, certifications, or referrals.
+Providers on this resource are structured as informational reference entries — not endorsements, certifications, or referrals.
 Each entry identifies a category of service or professional role within the insurance claims ecosystem, the regulatory framework governing that role, and the general scope of services associated with it.

-Included in listings:
+Included in providers:

-7. Medical and vocational specialists commonly engaged in independent medical examination claims and disability evaluations
+1. Medical and vocational specialists commonly engaged in independent medical examination claims and disability evaluations

-8. Restoration and remediation contractors involved in property damage claims
+2. Restoration and remediation contractors involved in property damage claims

-Excluded from listings:
+Excluded from providers:

 The distinction between a public adjuster and a staff adjuster, for example, is not merely operational — it carries licensing obligations under state law.
 The NAIC Model Act framework, adopted in modified form across 48 states, establishes separate licensing tracks for each adjuster classification.
-Entries in this directory reflect those classification boundaries rather than collapsing them into a single "adjuster" category.
+Entries in this network reflect those classification boundaries rather than collapsing them into a single "adjuster" category.

 Verification status